wavim/crappy-calculator/README.md

 - The tokenizer is responsible for lexing the input string into lexical tokens with a Deterministic Pushdown Automaton (basically, with a stack/lookbehind).
-- The parser is responsible for constructing an Abstract Syntax Tree from the tokens.
+- The left-most derivation parser is responsible for constructing an Abstract Syntax Tree from the tokens.
-- The evaluator is responsible for recursively evaluating the final expression value of the tree.
+- The evaluator is responsible for recursively evaluating the tree to get the final expression value.

 > The evaluator ultimately relies on JS, and is thus prone to all precision
 > errors in JS.